What does NIDPC do?

 What type of issues does NIDPC work on?

-The NI DPC meets three times a year to discuss the latest issues facing general dental practice, which includes:
+The NI DPC meets a minimum of three times a year to discuss the latest issues facing general dental practice, which includes:

 Meet the NIDPC members